-Nevada's Judiciary Branch website is well organized for the end-user and makes it easy for litigants to find the forms they need quickly, research topics about their case, find instructions and guides and even file online.
-Nevada allows filing documents through the mail, in person at the courthouse or online 24/7 using their e-filing system called EFlex.
+The state's Judiciary Branch website (nevada.gov) is well organized for the end-user and makes it easy for litigants to find the forms they need quickly, research topics about their case, find instructions, guides, and court rules, locate case numbers, and even file online.
+This state allows filing documents through the mail, in person at the courthouse or online 24/7 using their e-filing system called EFlex.
 The Nevada Supreme Court Law Library has a listing of all the forms necessary to file motions, briefs, objections and other documents for a court case.
 They have them separated for self-represented individuals and attorneys to download.

-Nevada court records are quick and easy to find using Infotracer’s search tool!
-With it, you can access thousands of court cases in Nevada, including places like Clark County, Washoe County, and Lyon County.
-Thanks to the Freedom of Information Act and Nevada’s Open Records Act N.R.S.
-239 et seq., the public is allowed access to Infotracer’s vast database including criminal court records, civil cases, family court issues such as divorce, bankruptcies, and more.
+The state of Nevada court records are quick and easy to find using Infotracer’s search tool!
+With it, you can access thousands of court cases in the Silver State, including places like Clark County, Washoe County, and Lyon County.
+Thanks to the Freedom of Information Act and NV Open Records Act N.R.S.
+239 et seq., the public is allowed access to Infotracer’s vast database including criminal records, civil cases, state property records, view child support issues, family court issues such as divorce, bankruptcies, and more.

-Any court records search may be performed privately without special permission or information.
+Any case search may be performed privately without special permission or information.
 The person searching doesn’t even need a reason to search except in cases where the record is court-ordered private or confidential by law.
-Some records cannot be accessed, such as juvenile court records.
+Some records cannot be accessed, such as juvenile records.

-Using Infotracer and a Nevada state court records search by name, users can get free instant access to Nevada court records from all 11 judicial districts.
-Quickly and easily look up cases online from Nevada district courts, justice courts, and municipal courts.
+Using Infotracer and state records search by name, users can get free instant access to NV public records from all 11 judicial districts.
+Quickly and easily look up cases online from NV district courts, justice courts, and municipal courts.

 In 2012, the Nevada courts received 963,224 filings.
 In 2016, the number of filings decreased by 6.0% and counted 905,147 filings and had 838,576 outgoing cases